mulargui/ci-cd-pipeline-docker/README.md

 Jenkinsfile.mvn.
 A first attempt using maven as a plugin instead of a container\
 Vagrantfile.
 I use vagrant and virtualbox to run my local VM.
 Very convenient as I can share folders between my Windows 10 host and my VM and do all the editing using Windows tools.\
 src/... my simple java app\
-util/jenkinsdockerfile.
+infrastructure/jenkinsdockerfile.
 A docker file to build an image that has Jenkins and docker inside and allows to run containers from inside the container.\
-util/appdockerfile.
+infrastructure/appdockerfile.
 A docker file to pack the app in a docker image and run it as a container.\
+infrastructure/setup.sh A utility shellscript that I use to install docker and update the VM... easy to follow.\
-util/ctool.sh A utility shellscript that I use to install docker, create the images, run Jenkins,... easy to follow.\
+infrastructure/container.sh A utility shellscript that I use to create the images, run Jenkins,... easy to follow.\

 Enjoy!